alp-kurt/dummy-project/Assets/Scripts/ProjectileSystem/README.md

 * Direct Debug.Log removed: avoids spam in hot paths.
 Add optional logging via a debug flag if needed.

 * Stat setters (SetDamage, SetSpeed) allow flexibility but can lead to inconsistent state if misused.
 A more robust modifier pipeline could be introduced.

+## ProjectileConfigBase (Shared Projectile Settings)

+Base settings shared by all projectile types (name, sprite, base stats).
+Specific projectile types (e.g., BoltConfig) inherit this and add their own fields.

+* Create: You don’t create this directly; use a concrete projectile asset like BoltConfig below.

+* Used where: In the system that fires projectiles (e.g., player weapon / projectile installer).
+Ask your programmer which scene object exposes a …Config field for your projectile.

+### Fields (Designer Guide)

+* Display Name
+    * Friendly name for UI/debugging.

+* Sprite
+    * Visual for the projectile.
+The asset warns if this is missing.

+* Base Damage
+    * Damage per hit before runtime modifiers (perks, buffs).
+Minimum

+* Base Speed
+    * Units per second.
+0 means it won’t move (the asset warns).

+The asset trims empty names, clamps damage/speed, and warns on missing sprite or zero speed.